1520: Portuguese navigator Ferdinand Magellan sailed through the strait later named after him and into the Pacific Ocean.

 2010: A body of UK and international doctors voted antibiotics the most important medical development of the past 50 years.

-Births: 1489 Margaret Tudor, Queen of Scots, wife of James IV of Scotland; 1628 John Bunyan, author of Pilgrim’s Progress; 1757 William Blake, poet and artist; 1820 Friedrich Engels, German socialist and associate of Karl Marx; 1904 Nancy Mitford CBE, novelist and journalist; 1908 Claude Lévi-Strauss, anthropologist.
+Births: 1628 John Bunyan, author of Pilgrim’s Progress; 1757 William Blake, poet and artist; 1820 Friedrich Engels, German socialist and associate of Karl Marx; 1829 Anton Rubinstein, Russian pianist and composer; 1908 Claude Lévi-Strauss, anthropologist; 1931 Hope Lange, actress.